Quantum Ergodicity on Graphs : from Spectral to Spatial Delocalization: Transition matrices with phases

-It is well known that adding phases to a matrix with positive entries will strictly diminish its spectral radius, unless the phases satisfy very special relations~: this is the contents of Wielandt's theorem \cite[Chapter 8]{Mey01}.
-This is reflected in Proposition~\ref{p:Sualtmod}.
+It is well known that putting phases into a matrix with positive entries will strictly diminish its spectral radius, unless the phases satisfy very special relations~: this is the contents of Wielandt's theorem \cite[Chapter 8]{Mey01}.
+This is reflected in Proposition~\ref{p:Sualtmod} below.
 Without the error term, part (i) says that the norm of $\cS_{u^{\gamma}}^4$ is strictly smaller than one, in contrast to $\cS_{\gamma}^4$ (the latter only contracts the norm on proper subspaces, see Section~\ref{s:mixing}).
 The contraction property of $\cS_{u^{\gamma}}^4$ holds true except in special cases, described in part (ii) of Proposition~\ref{p:Sualtmod}.

-Note that we are not using Wielandt's theorem directly, as we want some information on the operator norm of $\cS_{u^{\gamma}}^4$ instead of its spectral radius.
+Note that we are not using Wielandt's theorem directly, as we want some information on the norm of the operator $\cS_{u^{\gamma}}^4$ instead of its spectral radius.
 In addition, as in Section~\ref{s:mixing}, we need estimates that are uniform both as $N\to \infty$ and as $\gamma$ approaches the real axis.